StanPanMan/itp-docker/README.md

 - Tested with Git Bash

 ## Usage
+1. Start up Docker Desktop before using docker commands.
-1. Initialize the file structure and volumes.
+2. Initialize the file structure and volumes.
     ```bash
     chmod +x scripts/init.sh;
     ./scripts/init.sh
     ```
-2. To Up the compose stack:
+3. To Up the compose stack:
     ```bash
     docker compose up -d
     ```
-3. Visit the homepage by going to [localhost:8081](http://localhost:8081) in the browser.
+4. Visit the homepage by going to [localhost:8081](http://localhost:8081) in the browser.
-4. Click the link you find on the homepage
+5. Click the link you find on the homepage
-5. To monitor services, attach to the watchdog and curl different services.
+6. To monitor services, attach to the watchdog and curl different services.
     ```bash
     docker compose attach watchdog-svc;
     ```